 Recent Contributions to Books and Journals

 “Primary Methods: Non-Fiction,” in Michael Kackman and Mary Celeste Kearney, eds., The Craft of Criticism: Critical Media Studies in Practice.
-New York: Routledge, forthcoming.
+New York: Routledge, 2018.

 “Documentary Treatments and Cultural Hierarchies: The 2008 Financial Crash in American Documentaries,” in Constantin Parvulescu, ed., Global Finance on Screen: from Wall Street to Side Street.
-London: Routledge, forthcoming.
+London: Routledge, 2018.

 “Documentary and Video Activism,” in Daniel Marcus and Selmin Kara, eds., Contemporary Documentary.
 London and New York: Routledge, 2016.